RZZT/Company-Documents/README.md

 ## Minutes

-Minutes of meetings and decisions are published here in draft form until signed by two Directors or a Director and the Company Secretary.
+Minutes of meetings and decisions are published here.

-## Committee Terms of Reference
+## Other documents

-Documents that constitute various committees which may be made from time-to-time.
+Miscellaneous documents not otherwise classified.

 ## Resources